Reid Hill Commons

 This area has a warm, humid climate.
 Summer temperatures are in the 80s and 90s.
 Winter temperatures are in the 40s and 50s.

-Reid Hill Commons does not have a dedicated website, and homes do not come up sale often.
-Visit http://tinyurl.com/kn9q7wq to see a typical listing.
+Reid Hill Commons does not have a dedicated website.
+Visit tinyurl.com/yaxn4fhu to see listings.

 The state's nickname was born in the War of 1812 when a contingent of volunteer soldiers fought valiantly at the Battle of New Orleans.
 The Volunteer State was the 16th to enter the Union on June 1, 1796.
 Today, it may be best known as the home of blues and country music.
 Its largest cities, Memphis and Nashville, have hosted the best in both genres from Muddy Waters and B. B. King to Johnny Cash and Dolly Parton.